django-fluent/django-fluent-contents/docs/newplugins/models.rst

 As quick example, let's create an announcement block.

 This is a typical module that is found on many websites; a title text, some intro text and "call to action" button at the bottom.
-Such item could be created in a WYSIWYG editor, but in this case we'll provide a clear interface for the redactional content.
+Such item could be created in a WYSIWYG editor, but in this case we'll provide a clear interface for the editorial content.

 The plugin can be created in your Django project, in a separate app which can be named something like ``plugins.announcementblock`` or ``mysite.contentitems``.